 Go back, then, and look at the first table you filled out, the table of your main shadow figures.
 Try to get in touch with your attachment to that table.
 See if you can’t feel the following fact: This is your IOU.
 It says, “The world owes me.”
 It is the evidence you present to the court of the world, proving to all the judges that you should be compensated for the injustices done to you.
 And it is why you are innocent when you attack.
 You’re just doing unto others as they have already done unto you.
 Now ponder this: Without this list, you would have no justification for attacking.

 But you are attacking only a figure in your mind, and thus attacking yourself

-Again and again have you attacked your brother, because you saw in him a shadow figure in your private world.
-And thus it is you must attack yourself first, for what you attack is not in others.
-Its only reality is in your own mind, and by attacking others you are literally attacking what is not there.
-(T-13.V.3)
+Again and again have men attacked each other because they saw in the other a shadow figure in their private world.
+And thus it is that you must attack yourself first, for what you attack is not in others.
+Its only reality is in your own mind, and by attacking others, you are literally attacking what is not there.
+(T-13.V.3:6-4:2)

 If, on a mental/emotional level, you are interacting with the shadow figure, not the current partner, then by attacking the current person, you are really attacking shadow figure.
 And if you are just attacking an image in your mind, then you are a) attacking what is not there, and b) attacking yourself (since you’re attacking something inside your own mind).
 Does this make any sense?